Admin Configuration

 Sorting

-• Items already showing Overdue since X days surface ahead of items still showing Overdue in X days.
+• After that, items showing Overdue since X days surface ahead of items still showing Overdue in X days.

 Auto-Resolution Logic